TuringResearch/jacamo-4-rma/README.md

 - In 'distribution\target' path, unzip the 'rma-4-jacamo-1.0.0.zip' file in jacamo 0.8 lib path.
 - If your Eclipse IDE is able to run JaCaMo projects, you are able to use JaCaMo-4-RMA.
+- The RMA server can be configured following the README in [this link](https://github.com/TuringResearch/rma-Java)
 ## Tests

 ### Refactored RMA Test